A tracker mortgage follows the Base Rate of interest set by the Bank of England and will be fixed at a certain percentage above this rate

-Following this is can be a good way to control the cost of your mortgage.
-Your interest rates will go up and down this should happen in line with the performance of economy.
-So when times are tough, your repayments should be smaller and vice versa should the economy be booming.
+Following this means your interest rates will go up and down in line with the performance of economy, so when times are tough your repayments should be smaller and vice versa should the economy be booming.

 What is a tracker mortgage?

 It’s simply the base rate, plus a charge to you on top that will be pre-agreed for set amount of time.
 For example, if your tracker mortgage is the Base Rate +2%, and the Base Rate rate is 1%, you will pay 3%.
 If the Base Rate rises to 2%, you will pay 4%.